-The perfect solution for your leftover ham, this Gruyere Biscuit Topped Ham Pot Pie is comfort food at it’s best!
+The perfect solution for your leftover ham, this ham pot pie is topped with Gruyere cheese flavoured biscuits.
+It is comfort food at it's best!

 Before I take a little break for the Easter weekend, I wanted to post this one, so you'll be all prepared if you will have some leftover ham in your future.

 Inside this pie you'll find chunks of ham, broccoli, carrots and potatoes.
 You could easily throw some peas in here, too.
 It's all combined with a creamy gravy.
 On top, is biscuit topping, that cooks right along with the pie in the oven.
 The biscuits are wonderfully flavoured with Gruyere cheese and lots of pepper.
 Together with the ham stew, it's perfection.

 The filling is endlessly adaptable.
 As noted, you could add peas or substitute broccolini for broccoli etc.